-Introduction
+1. Introduction

 It is recognized now that the small and medium enterprises (SMEs) are playing increasingly important role as the engines for economic growth and employment in many countries including Bangladesh.
 Therefore, vigorous attempts should be made in respect of adopting appropriate policies and actions to develop SME and especially to find out product-markets to new areas, both home & abroad.
-Such exercise involves a number of steps:
+Such exercise involves a number of steps which may include.

+^{} Professor of Economics, Eastern University, Dhaka
-(a) Very carefully selecting the SMEs new sectors and new opportunities in the context of current and emerging economic situations,

-(b) With the increased participation by different stakeholders- the entrepreneurs, government, donor agencies, financial institutions, it is high time to formulate a long-term strategy for the SME sector development.

-(c) All out attempts will be made to identify causes and situations creating hindrances in our efforts, particularly in capturing both home and foreign markets in the midst of hard competition both locally and globally.

-(d) Highlight how far SMEs are employment- friendly in a transitional economy of Bangladesh.

-(e) An analysis of growth and structure of exports and imports of SME products was felt necessary for searching market for our products.
+Selecting the SMEs new sectors and new opportunities in the context of current and emerging economic situations; to formulate a long-term strategy for the SME sector development; identify causes and situations creating hindrances in capturing both home and foreign markets in the midst of hard competition both locally and globally; how far SMEs are employment- friendly in a transitional economy of Bangladesh; growth and structure of exports and imports of SME products was felt necessary for searching market for our products.

-That is, meeting the challenges of expanding competitiveness will be a priority task of our study.
 For the economic development of Bangladesh we should take note of the existence of current high labor intensity and for that matter cheap availability of labor which may not continue for long in Bangladesh already that symptoms are apparent both farm and non-farm sectors.
-But considering the phases of dependence on indigenous genius, skills and the technological skills to entrepreneurship development, innovativeness and growth of industrial linkages, the role of SME should be quite dominant in Bangladesh irrespective of its accurate number of all industrial units.
+But considering the phases of dependence on indigenous, skills and the technological skills to entrepreneurship development, innovativeness and growth of industrial linkages, the role of SME should be quite dominant in Bangladesh irrespective of its accurate number of all industrial units.
 Adoption of modern technology by replacing the existing (traditional) ones will take some time.
 Such steps should be taken pragmatically with the expansion of technology, because SME sector is still predominantly dominated by the poorer and less educated people (with larger participation of women) of the society.
 Even though, the entrepreneurs of Bangladesh, especially in the SME sector, have shown tremendous success in various sectors and levels amidst innumerable constrains.
-Their creativity and innovativeness in entrepreneurial initiatives deserve encouragement and admiration; patronization through providing easy-term loans, in finding markets especially in neighboring big countries and all necessary support are needed at different stages.
+Their creativity and innovativeness in entrepreneurial initiatives deserve encouragement and admiration; patronization through providing easyterm loans, in finding markets especially in neighboring big countries and all necessary support are needed at different stages.

-Objectives
+2. Objectives